uc-cdis/data-portal/docs/portal_config.md

         "errorIfNotAvailable": false,
         "valueIfNotAvailable": "n/a",
         "contentType": "number" // contentType: number displays the content of the field formatted with Number.toLocaleString() (e.g. `72209` -> `"72,209"`)
       },
       {
+        "name": "Long Text",
+        "field": "long_text",
+        "contentType": "string",
+        "ellipsis": true // optional, if set to true, long content will be truncate into ellipsis cell content },
+      {
         "name": "dbGaP Accession Number",